ur369eth/ur369.eth/README.md

 *_Just as a courtesy and honoring transparency, here is shared the Award System Operation (Manual Approach):_*

 *_The objective is to avoid a sybil exploit that can be effected if the system sends awards automatically via code (the sybil exploit was found while testing) and the purpose is to eliminate the exploit and for the participants to receive awards without any possibility for them tricking the system.
 Awards can be sent from: (A) the Gift Pool, (B) the Impact Pool, and (C) the Stateless Pool (any award for A, B and C is received by the user if they completed their respective tasks and fulfilled the stated pool conditions - see Awards page 'Conditions to get the award' section).
-Moreover, users can receive awards (manually) from satellite-addresses that work in harmony with the ur369NFT mint._*

 *_The transparent nature of a public blockchain (like Ethereum) where urTokens are deployed, can attest for the fullfilment of these manual transactions that can be correlated and publicly audited to confirm that an address displayed in the UI, for example, did (or did not) mint the ur369NFT and did or did not receive the corresponding urTokens award if selected by the system._*